hmrc/assets-frontend-next/README.md

 	* **components** - The building blocks for design-patterns.
 These consist of at least a view and a stylesheet and may optionally contain a javascript file.
 	* **design-patterns** - Reusable collections of components for commonly used parts of pages.
 These also consist of at least a view and a stylesheet and may optionally contain a javascript file.
 * **library-template.html** - This is the template file that the design-pattern-library will be generated from.

+## Benefits

+* All files and information (markup, styles, scripts, tests, documentation, etc.) are kept together for each design pattern or component which
+	* Makes things easier to find, understand, and update
+	* Provides a more consistent naming convention - everything is named after the directory
+* Using [Nunjucks macros](https://mozilla.github.io/nunjucks/templating.html#macro) for design pattern and component templates
+	* Makes them extremely composable
+	* Makes them easy to use in a prototype.
+	* Makes it simple to transpile them into other templating languages
+* Simple build tasks for compiling for various outputs (npm package, deployable production assets, pattern library, partials for play frontends, etc.) means this repo becomes a source of truth for all our design pattern code and their documentation rather than being a one-to-one representation of what gets deployed.

 ## Contributing